AI FTP Detection Is Now Available for Everyone! 🎉🎉🎉🎉🎉

 2 Likes

 I’m unclear what the consensus is here.
 It sounds like @voldemort is essentially saying that the aiFTP is the correct FTP and the others are wrong.
 Is that a good summary?
-If it is, I’m not totally opposed to that idea but as mentioned by @Neuromancer I’m not sure how to evaluate that.
+If it is, I’m not totally opposed to that idea but as mentioned by @wintermute I’m not sure how to evaluate that.
 You are just suggesting to try some workouts?
 Would you think that the aiFTP is transportable to another service (like zwift)?

-@Neuromancer it sounds to me like you are saying that your aiFTP seems more accurate than a ramp test.
+@wintermute it sounds to me like you are saying that your aiFTP seems more accurate than a ramp test.
 Am I correct?

 1 Like